States have laws that deal with the removal of artifacts on state or federal lands. These laws date back to 1906.

 In addition, some rules state that you will not destroy any property on public or private lands.
 And that you will always treat the lands, and their natural resources with respect.

 There are people who abuse the hobby of metal detecting.
 By that I mean they trespass onto state parks that are off limits to detecting, or they go onto battlegrounds like Gettysburg and metal detect while also leaving large holes unfilled.
 In doing so those individuals are leaving a bad impression on the hobby, and lending more fuel to fire for those archaeologists who want to close down the hobby.
-That is why it is so important to follow all metal detecting rules, or laws, even if you do not belong to an organization.
+That is why it is so important to follow all metal detecting rules.

 States Have Different Laws For State Parks